FFRI/ShadeBIOS/ShadeBiosPkg/README.md

     1. `ACTIVE_PLATFORM = ShadeBiosPkg/ShadeBiosPkg.dsc`
     1. `TARGET_ARCH = X64`
     1. `TOOL_CHAIN_TAG = GCC5`
-        1. VS cannot use inline assembly so only GCC is supported
+        1. VS cannot use inline assembly; thus, only GCC is supported
 1. `source edksetup.sh` & `build` => ShadeBiosDxe.efi is created
-1. Run this DXE module (Flash it in SPI flash, include in OROM, ...)
+1. Run this DXE module (Flash it in SPI flash, included in OROM, ...)

-Malbehavior of Shade BIOS can be triggered automatically from OS by hooking the frequently used Efi Runtime Services such as `gRT->GetVariable()`.
+The malbehavior of Shade BIOS can be triggered automatically from the OS by hooking frequently used EFI Runtime Services such as `gRT->GetVariable()`.
-In the current implementation, it is triggered by writing to the UEFI variable L`MyRtDxeTrig` so that you can execute the malbehavior on demand.
+In the current implementation, it is triggered by writing to the UEFI variable L`MyRtDxeTrig` such that the malbehavior can be executed on demand.
-Writing to the UEFI variable can be done from userland executable (require admin priv) calling such OS apis like [SetFirmwareEnvironmentVariableExA](https://learn.microsoft.com/ja-jp/windows/win32/api/winbase/nf-winbase-setfirmwareenvironmentvariableexa).
+Writing to the UEFI variable is possible from the userland executable (requires admin priv), by calling such OS APIs as [SetFirmwareEnvironmentVariableExA](https://learn.microsoft.com/ja-jp/windows/win32/api/winbase/nf-winbase-setfirmwareenvironmentvariableexa).

-Flashing the ROM every time is quite a tedious task.
-Therefore, I created ModuleLoaderPkg, a DXE module that reads and executes DXE modules from USB stick.
-With this, you can simply place the `.efi` file in USB and execute BIOS code in that machine.
+Flashing the ROM each time is a tedious task.
+Therefore, I created ModuleLoaderPkg, a DXE module that reads and executes DXE modules from a USB stick.
+Using this module, you can simply place the `.efi` file in the USB and execute BIOS code on that machine.

 **ShadeBios also works with ESP infection.**
-Place ShadeBiosDxe.efi at the root of USB storage device and execute ShadeBiosLoaderApp on UEFI shell.
+Place ShadeBiosDxe.efi at the root of the USB storage device and execute ShadeBiosLoaderApp on the UEFI shell.

 ## Debugging Tips
 - Runtime BIOS code can be debugged by WinDbg! (`bcdedit /set bootdebug on`)
     - Just set `__asm__ __volatile__("int3");` in the source code, build it and execute it and WinDbg will break in
-- There are no symbols so if you don't know where you are when jumping to the different UEFI modules, just copy multiple bytes from RIP and search for those byte patterns using [UEFITool](https://github.com/LongSoft/UEFITool)
+- No symbols are present; thus, if you do not know where you are when jumping to the different UEFI modules, only copy multiple bytes from RIP and search for those byte patterns using [UEFITool](https://github.com/LongSoft/UEFITool)
-- If you want to check if the ControllerHandle is properly configured, try checking the installed protocol on that handle referring [IHANDLE](https://github.com/tianocore/edk2/blob/e489721275eafd89037c90df7cd99e0e511bb3ba/MdeModulePkg/Core/Dxe/Hand/Handle.h#L44) (`EFI_HANDLE` = `IHANDLE*`)
+- If you want to check whether the ControllerHandle is properly configured, attempt checking the installed protocol on that handle referring to [IHANDLE](https://github.com/tianocore/edk2/blob/e489721275eafd89037c90df7cd99e0e511bb3ba/MdeModulePkg/Core/Dxe/Hand/Handle.h#L44) (`EFI_HANDLE` = `IHANDLE*`)

 ## How it works
-If you refer to the presentation materials, you can find a detailed explanation of the mechanism.
+You can find a detailed explanation of the mechanism if you refer to the presentation materials.
-Here, I will introduce the key events that occur in chronological order to assist you with debugging or reading source code.
+Here, I introduce the key events that occur in chronological order to assist in debugging or reading the source code.

 #### Boot phase
 1. DriverEntry